makomweb/notes-react-course/chapter-20.md

 ## Testing components connected to the store

-_Enzyme_ provides functions to manipulate state for testing components
+_Enzyme_ provides functions to manipulate state for testing components.